 In our example, the Twenty Sixteen theme doesn't seem to have a place where I can change the footer text.

 If you can't change the WordPress footer text in the theme options or in customiser, you might be able to change it in a widget.

 In your WordPress dashboard, go to Appearance > Widgets and see if there’s a widget set up in the footer area of your theme.
-This is less common nowadays but it’s worth checking here.
+This is less common nowadays but it’s still worth checking here.
 Sometimes it can be as simple as changing that widget text.

 In my example, Twenty Sixteen has no footer widgets by default.
-Twenty Seventeen, on the hand, has a couple of footer widgets but neither contains the footer text I want to change.
+Twenty Seventeen, on the other hand, has a couple of footer widgets but neither contains the footer text I want to change.